Analysis | What You Need to Know About the Spreading Coronavirus

 11. What are authorities doing?

-China’s government imposed a quarantine on Wuhan and more than a dozen other cities in the region, a travel ban covering in excess of 50 million people.
+China’s government imposed a quarantine on Wuhan and more than a dozen other cities in the region that’s keeping some 50 million people mainly at home.
 New hospitals were built from the ground up in days, and the production of medical equipment ramped up.
 The WHO has declared the outbreak a global health emergency, a designation that can help mobilize international responses.
-Anyone caught spreading misinformation was subject to criminal charges in some Asian countries.
 Hong Kong, the international financial center that functions with some autonomy from China, announced its own travel restrictions from the mainland.
-The U.S., Australia, India and other countries are denying or restricting entry for non-citizens arriving from China in an attempt to stop the virus’s spread, although the WHO has called such measures unnecessary.
+The U.S., Australia, India and other countries were denying or restricting entry for non-citizens arriving from China in an attempt to stop the virus’s spread.
+Various countries have also restricted travel to and from Italy, South Korea and Iran, where the outbreak has accelerated.
+The World Health Organization hasn’t recommended any limitations on travel and is asking donors for $675 million, mainly to help poor countries prepare to fight the epidemic.

 12. How are the authorities faring?

 Early praise for China’s response has ebbed.
 The country did not immediately release genetic information about the virus and has struggled to explain changes in the way it counts new cases.
 In a nation where the internet is heavily censored, there was a rare outpouring of social media fury over the death from the virus of a Chinese doctor who had waved an early red flag about the outbreak but was silenced by police.
 The top officials in Wuhan and Hubei were later removed from their posts.
-China’s strict quarantine likely bought the rest of the world two to three weeks to prepare for the virus, according to the WHO.
+But China’s strict quarantine likely bought the rest of the world two to three weeks to prepare for the virus and averted many infections, according to the WHO.

 --With assistance from Dong Lyu, Hannah Dormido, James Paton, Grant Clark, Todd White and Michelle Fay Cortez.